The goblin on the left is called 'Complains-About-Names'.

 Also doubles as forshadowing: The Pagan Goddess Aradia taught the lower classes to use majyks to stir up class warfare.
 Aradia's ancestress, the Handmaid, is mostly reponsible for Alternia being what itistoday.

-Tavros Nitram: Tavros is the Taurus troll, and his name is Greek for "bull".
+Tavros Nitram: Tavros is the Taurus troll, and his name is Greek for "bull" (if you swap the v for a u).
 Nitram is Martin backwards, and Mary Martin played Peter Pan in the 1954 musical.
 Tavros is a huge fan of Pupa Pan, the Alternian equivalent of Peter.
+(Martin was also a popular fan suggestion for his name before he was officially named).

 Sollux Captor: Sollux is the Gemini troll, and the Gemini were a pair of twins called Pollux and Castor.
 Switch one letter in each, and...